radiopushka/SimpleAutoClicker/README.md

 # SimpleAutoClicker
-Because no one else made one thats universal and works and is wasy to use
+Because no one else made one thats universal and works and is easy to use.